-Easy-to-read medicine information about melatonin – what is it, how to take melatonin safely and possible side effects.
+Melatonin is used to treat sleep problems.
+Find out how to take it safely and possible side effects.

 What is melatonin?

 Melatonin is a hormone produced by a gland in your body known as the pineal gland.
 It helps to control your body's sleep pattern and sleep–wake cycle.
 The level of melatonin in your body increases soon after the onset of darkness and is highest between 2–3 am.
 Melatonin production is suppressed by light.
 It seems that less melatonin is produced as you age.
 In New Zealand melatonin is available as tablets and capsules and has different uses.

 A slow release tablet (it releases melatonin slowly over a few hours) is available on prescription.
 It can be prescribed to help with sleep problems in people over 55 years.
 Melatonin can also be purchased for this use following a discussion with a pharmacist who has completed melatonin certification.
 It is best to use melatonin for a short time only to help you get back into a good sleep habit.
 Read more about sleep problems (insomnia) and tips to improve your sleeping habits.

 Neurodevelopment disorders in children